Gibson defeats West, elected next Natchez mayor - Mississippi's Best Community Newspaper

 Democratic Nominee Gibson earned 2,267 votes, or 63.6% of the vote, to independent challenger Phillip West’s 1,292 votes, or 36.3% of the vote.

 “I am so grateful and so humbled by this outpouring of support from all of Natchez,” Gibson said surrounded by well-wishers and supporters as YZ Ealey played B.B.
-King blues musing from the gazebo that was strung with multi-colored lights on the Natchez bluff.
+King blues music from the gazebo that was strung with multi-colored lights on the Natchez bluff.

 Gibson, a former mayor of Crystal Springs, a lobbyist, a Natchez Bed and Breakfast owner and a Natchez resident of four years, ran on a platform of bringing jobs and economic opportunity to Natchez.